eireninja/webhook-api-worker/README.md

 ## Webhook Flow

 1. **Incoming Webhook Request**: Received from external systems, containing trade details such as symbol, type, quantity, and side.
+2. **IP Validation**: Validates that the request originates from an authorized TradingView IP address.
-2. **Authentication & Rate Check**: Validates authentication and checks rate limits.
+3. **Authentication & Rate Check**: Validates authentication token and checks rate limits.
-3. **Payload Validation**: Validates the request payload to ensure all required fields are present and correctly formatted.
+4. **Payload Validation**: Validates the request payload to ensure all required fields are present and correctly formatted.
-4. **Order Processing**: Transforms the validated payload into orders for the OKX API, calculating order sizes based on available resources.
+5. **Order Processing**: Transforms the validated payload into orders for the OKX API, calculating order sizes based on available resources.
-5. **Rate Limit Check**: Verifies endpoint-specific rate limits before execution.
+6. **Rate Limit Check**: Verifies endpoint-specific rate limits before execution.
-6. **API Interaction**: Sends orders to OKX, handling responses and logging outcomes.
+7. **API Interaction**: Sends orders to OKX, handling responses and logging outcomes.
-7. **Position Management**: Manages open and close operations for positions, ensuring accurate execution and reporting.
+8. **Position Management**: Manages open and close operations for positions, ensuring accurate execution and reporting.

 ## Error Handling and Logging